FRANCES HATCH ARWS

 ABOUT FRANCES

 Frances grew up in the Fens near Ely at the edge of The Wash.
 Its black earth called her into relationship with the bright air and its dark peat underbelly.
 This connection manifested plein air paintings from childhood.
 She left home to study in Wales, France, and London- travelling widely to work with environments such as Norway, Finland, Iceland, Guernsey, Orkney, Scotland.
 In those magnificent meetings with unfamiliar landscapes a fierce appetite to meet new land would always manifest new work.
-Her artwork has always been and remains evangelical: it speaks of experiences too effervescent to contain.
+Her artwork has always been and remains visual praise poetrydistillations of effervescent’ encounters on the land.

 The timid fen child knew reciprocity in the way that children know these things.
 She remains child in her wide-eyed making.
 Site-responsive work emerges out of relatedness and reciprocity.
 The works literally become containers of shared experience.

 The Jurassic Coast, within easy reach of Frances’ Portland studio, offers earth palettes with generous tonal and colour ranges.
 She works with the gifts of each place: unique ‘palettes’ and mood (weather, season, temperature).
-Commercially manufactured paint (gouache, acrylic or watercolour) is introduced and integrated with the ‘stuff’ of place.
+Paint (gouache, acrylic or watercolour) is introduced and integrated with the ‘stuff’ of place.
 Water, present as humidity, precipitation or as a body, is the vehicle that facilitates integration.

-Elected as Associate of The Royal Watercolour Society in 2022, Frances has joined a community that forges images with water as vehicle.
+Elected as Associate of The Royal Watercolour Society in 2022, Frances is part of a diverse community that forges images with water as vehicle.

 PORTLAND STUDIO visits by appointment